snikproject/graph/README.md

 ### Code Style
 Specified in the ESlint config file `.eslintrc.json`.

-### Requirements

-* Source: Browser with ES6 and ES6 module support
-* Transpiled: IE 11, Firefox 37+,

 ### Pure JavaScript Development
-If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements.
+If you don't like to use npm and babel you can use a pure JavaScriptript workflow for development but then your browser needs to support the source requirements.

 ### Development with Tooling